Ebola cases in DR Congo top 2,000 | DW | 04.06.2019

 Response efforts have been hampered by distrustful communities and a plethora of armed groups regularly threatening and attacking health workers and treatment centers.

-Without access to communities, health workers struggle to vaccinate those at risk and treat those infected or trace contacts to halt the spread of the highly contagious hemorrhagic fever.
+Without access to communities, health workers struggle to vaccinate those at risk, treat those infected, or trace contacts to halt the spread of the highly contagious hemorrhagic fever.

 Decades of conflict in the eastern Congo has made local communities fearful of the army and even UN peacekeepers accompanying health workers.